mbideau/cryptkey-from-usb-mtp/README.md

 Read a key file from a USB MTP device (with fallback to askpass), meant for unlocking with cryptsetup and crypttab in initramfs.

-USB MTP devices are usally _Android_ smartphones.
+USB MTP devices are usually _Android_ smartphones.

-So with this script, you will be able unlock your encrypted hard disk at boot with just pluging your phone to the computer (assuming you have copied the secret key to it) ;-)
+So with this script, you will be able to unlock your encrypted hard disk at boot with just pluging your phone to the computer (assuming you have copied the secret key to it) ;-)

 ## Requirements